 Exterior Pockets

-We listed the number of external pockets for each pack in our comparison table above, and you’ll see most packs have at least five—three dump pockets and two hipbelt pockets.
+We listed the number of external pockets for each pack in our comparison table above, and you’ll see most packs have at least five—three drop-in pockets and two hipbelt pockets.
 Some of the more feature-rich designs tack on several more.
-Hipbelt pockets are invaluable for on-the-go access to trail snacks, Chapstick, and ideally a phone (which isn’t always possible with shallower designs).
-We often stash a spare layer or two in the front shove-it pocket, and side dump pockets are perfect for water bottles, trekking poles, or tent poles.
+Hipbelt pockets are invaluable for on-the-go access to trail snacks, Chapstick, and ideally a phone.
+We often stash a spare layer or two in the stretchy front pocket, and side pockets are perfect for water bottles, trekking poles, or tent poles.
 Finally, most packs (with the exception of some UL models) include a top lid that includes at least one zippered pocket.
 This area is ideal for storing smaller items like a headlamp or sunscreen, and some lids can be removed for toting essentials around camp.
 But remember that sometimes less is more: We’ve found five or six pockets to be the sweet spot, while nine makes it easy to lose things.
 Plus, you can always use stuff sacks to divvy up smaller items inside the main compartment.

 Sleeping Bag Compartment